bearmug/functional-sandbox/docs/02-algo-lis.md

 The pre-conception is to create pure functional solution.
 Saying no to variables, functions with side-effects, imperative loops,  etc..
 Next level is to achieve proper time complexity over existing Scala APIs.
-There is no need to re-invent binary search wheel for this, there should be built-in toolkit for such a purpose.
+No need to re-invent binary search wheel for this, there should be built-in toolkit for such a purpose.

 ## Solution path and data structures